buzzqw/TUS/OBSS/OBSSv2-eng.md

 Your technique effectively mixes defense and attack.
 You can throw your shield with a range of 6 meters.

 - 1 point: you are proficient in all types of shields.
-You do not have the Strength 1 limit constraint on Heavy Shields.
+You ignore the Strength 1 minimum requirement for Heavy Shields.
 - 2 points: the Defense bonus when using the shield increases by 1, and every 4 times you take this Weapon List (6,10,14,18..), you don' \*\*t use Actions to restore the shield in Defense after making an attack with it.
 - 3 points: the Magic Check penalty given by the shield decreases by 2
 - 4 points: the Attack Roll penalty decreases by 1.